 These six clever methods allow hackers to infiltrate secure devices, cameras, and even cars.
-Here’s what they are and how you can prepare for deviously intelligent hacker attacks.
+Here’s what they are and how you can prepare for deviously intelligent hacker attacks, as well as doing online security awareness training.

 Prevent Hacking with These Tips and Tricks